 These moving doors operate much like sliding patio doors but are much lighter in weight.
 Usually, they move on top and bottom track and hence DO NOT protrude into your space.
 If you’re going for a clean-lined, minimalist look, such a door is a good choice.

 They are perfect for a bedroom or closets.
 Since they do not swing open, they are quite useful for smaller spaces.
 However, just a part of the opening is accessible at a time.

-Bi-fold doors are a set of doors which are hinged together in such a way that they fold into each other.
-Generally, the doors are installed on a track which hangs from the top or the head of the opening.
+Bifold doors are a set of doors that are hinged together in such a way that they fold into each other.
+Generally, the doors are installed on a track that hangs from the top of the head of the opening.
 Again, a space-saving fixture.